-If your insurance company letter says they aren't offering your plan or a similar plan through the Marketplace in your area for 2019, you'll be matched with an alternate plan.
-We strongly encourage you to update your Marketplace application and review all plans available to you for 2019.
-When updating your 2019 Marketplace application, be sure to indicate that you're losing your 2018 health coverage as of December 31, 2018.
-You must enroll in a plan by December 15, 2018.
-Coverage starts January 1, 2019.
+If your insurance company letter says they aren't offering your plan or a similar plan through the Marketplace in your area for 2021, you'll be matched with an alternate plan.
+We strongly encourage you to update your Marketplace application and review all plans available to you for 2021.
+When updating your 2021 Marketplace application, be sure to indicate that you're losing your 2020 health coverage as of December 31, 2020.

 You’re under no obligation to activate this new plan.
 (Your plan isn’t activated until you pay your first monthly premium.)

-If you don’t enroll by December 15, you can't enroll in a health insurance plan for the rest of 2019 unless you qualify for a Special Enrollment Period.
+If you don’t enroll by December 15, you can't enroll in a health insurance plan for 2021 unless you qualify for a Special Enrollment Period.

 No. Even if you're automatically enrolled in a new plan, you're under no obligation to activate this new plan.
 Plans are only activated once you pay your first premium.

 Once you’re enrolled in a plan, you’ll pay your first premium to the insurance company.
 Insurance companies handle payments differently.
 Follow the instructions from your insurer about how and when to make your premium payment.
 You may be able to pay online.